British artists' suppliers, 1650-1950 - S

 A surviving set of Smith & Warner colour pencils have printed paper wrappers, ‘By The King’s Royal Letters Patent Smith & Warners New Invented Extra Superfine Permanent Sketching & Drawing Color Pencils – No 211 Piccadilly LONDON’ (private coll., Dorset, exh.
 Georgian Faces: Portrait of a County, Dorset County Museum, 2011, inspected April 2011, with thanks to Gwen Yarker).

-A painting by David Cox of 1844 bears the label: CHARLES SMITH,/ (LATE SMITH AND WARNER)/ No. 34, Mary-le-bone Street, Piccadilly,/ Manufacturer of/ Prepared Cloths, Panels, and/ MILL BOARDS,/ For Artists; and every requisite for the/ Fine Arts. ([Alec Cobbe], ‘English Colourmen of the C18th, C19th, C20th’, illustrated typescript, copy on Tate files).
+David Cox’s Windermere, 1844 bears the label: CHARLES SMITH,/ (LATE SMITH AND WARNER)/ No. 34, Mary-le-bone Street, Piccadilly,/ Manufacturer of/ Prepared Cloths, Panels, and/ MILL BOARDS,/ For Artists; and every requisite for the/ Fine Arts.
+(Birmingham Museums Trust).
+For illustrations of this and other Smith product marks, see British canvas, stretcher and panel suppliers’ marks.
+Part 6, O to Y on this website.

 Sources: Krill 2002 pp.198, 218; Peter Bower, ‘Peter DeWint and Thomas Creswick’s Paper’, in John Lord (ed.), Peter DeWint 1784-1849: ‘For the common observer of life and nature’, Aldershot, 2007 (for the paper mill at Iping, also observing that Smith Warner’s blind stamp has been found in papers with Creswick’s watermark).
 For abbreviations, see Resources and bibliography.